Last updated June 02, 2026

 - A client begins a new session by asking for and authenticating a connection to the server.

-- Prepare and execute prepared statements
+SETcommand to change the session or transaction state. - Prepare and execute prepared statements.

 - The session ends when the client disconnects.